Skip to main content

 Start with the reader's reality, not your service description.
 Name the problem, explain why it matters now, and anchor it in something checkable.
 Use prompts like: What is happening?
 Who is affected?
 What supports this claim?
 Why is this the right time to decide?

-If impact is not yet verified, use a placeholder such as Add verified business-impact metric and replace it before sharing.
+If impact is not yet verified, mark the proof point as verified business-impact metric pending source-record verification before sharing.
 Common failure mode: vague pain that could apply to any client.

 Show the path as a sequence, not a pile of activities.
 Clarify what happens first, what depends on what, where review points sit, and what the client must provide at each stage.
 Connect each deliverable to a milestone or decision so the process is easy to assess.